What Are VA Approved Condos?

 The first thing you need to do is get a hold of your Certificate of Eligibility (COE).
 Your COE proves that you are eligible for a VA home loan benefit.
 Your loan officer can order your COE for you or you can contact VA on your own through the eBenefits portal.

 VA loan limits are set each year and adjusted based on the area in which a condo is located.
 Usually the limits are set by county, but in some cases they are more precisely set by city.
 The reason for this adjustment is because homes are typically more expensive in big cities than rural areas.
-It’s obvious that home values in San Diego, CA are quite different than they are in Spokane, WA.
+It’s obvious that prices for condos Los Angeles, CA are quite different (higher) than they are in Spokane, WA.
 The VA makes upward adjustments for high cost areas to level the playing field, so to speak.

 With your VA benefit, may be able to buy a condo with zero down of you have a pretty good credit score.
 The typical loan limit is $424,100 in most counties.
 There are 235 high-cost counties and cities where a VA loan may go as high as $636,150.

 What follows are the additional factors reviews by underwriters to determine how much loan you’ll qualify for when you apply.